sccmckenzie/spatial-measurements/README.md

 * Docker
 * poetry configured on system

-With the prerequisites fulfilled, this repo contains everything you need to run pipeline for this case study end-to-end, including data generation, batch loading, and cooldown.
+With the prerequisites fulfilled, this repo contains everything you need to fully reproduce this case study end-to-end, including data generation, batch loading, and cooldown.

 The Spatial Measurement Simulator itself is a java app - src located in `scanner` dir.
 This app expects preconfigured